heyns1000/ThesisGallery/replit.md

 ### Session & Security
 - **Connect-pg-simple**: PostgreSQL session store for Express sessions
 - **Express**: Web application framework with middleware support

+### Payment Integration Notes
+- **Stripe Packages (UNUSED/LEGACY)**: Stripe React and JS packages installed but NOT used - this Master Hub does NOT process payments
+- **Payment Processing**: All payments redirect to banimal.co.za which uses PayFast and PayPal
+- **No Payment Gateway Integration**: This hub only manages product/user data sync, NOT checkout or payment flows

 The architecture follows a modern full-stack pattern with TypeScript throughout, emphasizing type safety, real-time capabilities, and scalable document processing workflows.